Contested Divorce Pros & Cons: Is It Right for You?

 Supporting Successful Negotiation

 It’s bad negotiation strategy to threaten something that you aren’t actually willing to do.
 You can be too trusting of the other side, but you can’t be too trusted by the other side.
 That said, in a litigated divorce it is important to have a lawyer with both top-notch negotiation and trial skills.
 One without the other leads to a problem.
-For example, if you have a lawyer that is primarily focused on the court process, you will miss key opportunities to resolve your case outside of court.
-On the other hand, if you have an attorney who rarely litigates or is less comfortable with divorce litigation and trials, the other side may see you as less able to back up your position.
+For example, if you have a contested divorce attorney primarily focused on the court process, you will miss key opportunities to resolve your case outside of court.
+On the other hand, if you have a lawyer who rarely litigates or is less comfortable with divorce litigation and trials, the other side may see you as less able to back up your position.
 In sum, you need a lawyer who understands and can execute both top-notch negotiation and trial strategies.
 They are interrelated.

 Read: How Do I Handle a High-Conflict Spouse in Divorce?